-2019-01 HC #5: Increase in Resident Mobility Number of households at or below 80% A MI that would l ose assistance ( or need to move (d lecrease).
-Unit of Measurement Baseline Benchmark Outcome Benchmark Achieve Total number of households able to move to a better unit and/or neighborhood of opportunity as a result of landlords continuing to participate in the HCV program.
-1,105 2,382 2,188 No
+2019-01 HC #5: Increase in Resident Mobility Number of households at or below 80% AMI that would lose assistance or need to move (decrease).
+Unit of MeasurementBaselineBenchmarkOutcomeBenchmarkAchieved?
+Total number of households able to move to a better unit and/or neighborhood of opportunity as a result of landlords continuing to participate in the HCV program.
+1,105 2,382 2,235 No